 Furthering Your Studies

-Graduates of Cambrian's PETQ program or its equivalent who also receive their 4th Class Certificate of Qualification in good standing with TSSA may apply to enter directly into Semester 3 of the Power Engineering Technician (PWTN) program.
+Graduates of Cambrian's one year Power Engineering Techniques program or its equivalent, who also have their 4th Class Certificate of Qualification in good standing with TSSA, may apply to enter directly into Semester 3 of the Power Engineering Technician (PWTN) or Technology (PWTY) programs.
 This is a competitive process.

 Graduates may find employment in industrial and non-industrial settings having power plants or boiler rooms registered by the government and requiring the services of a Certified Operating Engineer.
 These settings may be located in: